kishurag/ETH-BEGINNER-ASSESMENT/README.md

 # ETH-BEGINNER-ASSESMENT
-KishanToken Contract
+myToken Contract
 This project is a simple token contract, build in Solidity programming language which allows to mint and burn tokens, tracking total supply and maintaining balances.
 This program will be a good point to start with, to those who are unfamiliar with solidity.

 Description
-The KishanToken contract is designed to handle basic operations like minting and burning of tokens.
+The myToken contract is designed to handle basic operations like minting and burning of tokens.
 It has a feature that allow you to alter the overall token supply and update balances accordingly.
 This contract can be used to create unique tokens in blockchain.

 Getting Started
 Installing